 Marilyn Shuler was dedicated to helping advance educational opportunities for young people, so as part of the event, the City Club will also recognize two students -- Colette Raptosh, a senior at Capital High School, and Nora Harren, a freshman at Western Washington University.
 The two founded People for Unity and organized the Women’s March in Boise in January, 2017, coinciding with the national Women’s March.
 Despite snow, more than 5,000 people turned out.
 Raptosh has gone on to organize more student rallies, and Harren is studying Environmental Policy with a minor in Law, Diversity and Justice.
 The two will discuss why they became involved in human rights issues, how that involvement has changed them, and where they see student movements evolving in the future.

 Don't want to wait until the day of the forum to jot down your questions?
 Submit questions for this forum in advance through this link.
 The moderator will review them prior to the forum and present to the panel at their discretion.

 This program is supported in part by a grant from the Idaho Humanities Council, a State-based partner of the National Endowment for the Humanities.

-City Club thanks our annual sponsors, including Northwest Nazarene University, Red Sky, and Idaho Humanities Council.
-This Forum Series is sponsored by the contributions made by Micron, Perkins Coie, and Echelon Group.
+City Club thanks our Premier Sponsor, AARP of Idaho and our annual sponsors, including Northwest Nazarene University, and Idaho Humanities Council.
+This Forum Series is sponsored by the contributions made by Micron, Echelon Group.
 We are pleased to welcome university students to attend our events thanks to our University partners Boise State University and University of Idaho.
-Our media partners include Idaho Public Television, Peppershock Media and Boise State Public Radio.
+Our media partners include Peppershock Media, 670 KBOI, Idaho Statesman, and Boise State Public Radio.